couchbaselabs/cbfg/resources/README.md

-Overview of the various *.spec files...
+Overview of the various *.spec files, where they might be read and unerstood in this order...

 ddl.spec
 --------